SQream/sqream_docs/data_ingestion/json.rst

 Automatic Schema Inference
 ---------------------------

-You may let SQream DB to automatically infer the schema of a foreign table when using ``json_fdw``.
+You may let SQream DB automatically infer the schema of a foreign table when using ``json_fdw``.
 For more information, follow the :ref:`Automatic Foreign Table DDL Resolution<automatic_foreign_table_ddl_resolution>` page.

 Examples
 ------------